mrseanryan/image-classifier-ts/README.md

 The approprite location description will be used when renaming the image files.

-For an example, see [mapDateToLocation.csv](./static/testData/singleWithLocation/mapDateToLocation.csv)
+For an example, see [mapDateToLocation.csv](./static/testData/withLocation/mapDateToLocation.csv)

-note: the default for {location} is 'unknown-location'.
+note: if the location is unknown, and the filename format includes `{location}`, then the image will NOT be moved.

 ## sites